-Join Steve Caplin for an in-depth discussion in this video Correcting lens distortion, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Correcting lens distortion, part of Photoshop: Creating Perspective.

 The Lens Correction filter in Photoshop is a great way to correct for all kinds …of distortions.
 But it does assume that we're working …with a full, uncropped image.
 When we crop the shot, as we've done …here, that's not going to work, we need a different approach. …Now, we can see the edge of this frame is a little uneven. …We can't square up the picture itself because it was painted a long time ago …and the paper on which it's printed wasn't square to start with.…